Markey fights off challenge from Kennedy in Massachusetts Democratic Senate primary

 -

-Markey fights off challenge from Kennedy in Massachusetts Democratic Senate primary10:52 p.m.
+Markey fights off challenge from Kennedy in Massachusetts Democratic Senate primarySeptember 1, 2020

 -